-What is AI Customer Experience (CX)?
+What is AI CX?
+(AI Customer Experience)

 Data has been called “the new oil.”
 Granted, the world is in the process of transitioning its way to other energy sources.
 Even so, the idea is clear: information is power.

 During the pre-purchase phase, potential or existing customers are “window shopping.”
 These activities create a lot of unstructured customer interaction data that can be difficult to decipher.
-AI can analyze this information and turn into actionable insights.
+AI can analyze this information and turn it into actionable insights.
 For example, AI can suggest personalized product or service recommendations directly to the customer or to marketing for follow-up.

 How does this affect this early stage of the journey?
 Customers are more likely to find what they’re looking for.
 Lead qualification and generation are improved.
 This means marketing efforts are reduced, with higher quality leads generated (and a greater likelihood of converting these prospects to customers).